opensatelliteproject/OpenSatelliteProject/README.md

 Project Information
 TODO: Write this page.

+# RocketChat Support
+There is a RocketChat page where you can ask questions and suggest features: https://osp.teske.net.br/

 # GOES Dump Configuration File

 In latest commit we added support to configuration file on GOES Dump.
 It's named `user.config`